Mr. Tom

 Mr. Tom is a candy bar containing roasted peanuts and caramel.
 Its wrapper has a yellow background and red text.
 It is manufactured by Hosta Meltis, a division of Swiss company Hosta International.

-Mr. Tom sponsored the Sheffield Wednesday shirts during the 1991-1992 season.
+Mr. Tom sponsored the football club Sheffield Wednesday during the 1991-1992 season, when the Owls finished third.

 From 2014 to 2018, the brand was the shirt sponsor of Newport County football club.